 These dogs were bred for herding, so they can have quite the dominant streak in them.
 You’ll also need to expect an energetic and lively dog.
 Because of this, they usually get along only with other dogs that aren’t also so imposing.

-But with their owners, these Spanish dog breeds can develop a strong bond.
+But with owners, these Spanish dog breeds can develop a strong bond.
 And despite their intimidating stature, they can be very caring and loving.
 Though, it will take them some time to warm to strangers, as expected from a guard dog.

 12. Pyrenean Mastiff